What is the elevation of Breckenridge?

-Breckenridge altitude sits at over 9,000 feet above sea level creating an unforgettable high alpine climate with low humidity and year-round sunshine.
+The town of Breckenridge, Colorado sits at 9,600 feet above sea level, and the Breckenridge Ski Resort’s summit elevation reaches 12,998 feet, creating an unforgettable high alpine climate with low humidity and year-round sunshine.

 The mountains of Breckenridge are majestic and snow-capped most of the year, with ample sunshine (300+ days on average), fresh mountain air and low humidity providing a remarkable experience in the summer and the perfect powder for ski season.
 But enjoying life in the beauty of the high country above 9,000 feet takes some adjusting.

 When you go to higher altitudes, this pressure drops and there is less oxygen available.
 Add on a dry high-alpine climate, thinner air (that’s why your golf ball goes further) and powerful sun, even on a cloudy day- these conditions can increase the potential for altitude sickness.
 Thankfully, there are easy ways to adapt to the environment and fully enjoy all the activities and wonders the mountains have to offer.

 According to research from Dr. Paul Anderson from the Mayo Clinic, only 20 percent of people who visit a high-altitude location (4,291 – 11,483 feet) are affected by some form of altitude related illness.
 Symptoms of moderate forms of altitude sickness may include: headaches, dizziness, nausea, loss of appetite, restless sleep, fatigue or loss of energy, coughing and difficulty breathing.
 However, with a little preparation before traveling and hydration (2-3 liters of water per day before your trip), symptoms can be avoided.
 “Knowledge is the best prevention for altitude illness,” recommends Dr. Anderson.
 Here are three tips to take advantage of everything on your Breckenridge’s bucket list while adjusting to elevation.